craig-br/instruqt-tracks/instruqt-tracks/getting-started-edge-lab/05-edge-workflow/assignment.md

   <img alt="Global Inventories" src="../assets/img/global-inventories.png" />
 </a>

-* Click the `Global edge firewalls` inventory and notice it uses a `Smart host filter` to populate firewall hosts from Dublin and Johannesburg for this inventory. ℹ️ For more information about `Smart host filters`, please visit the [official documentation](https://docs.ansible.com/automation-controller/latest/html/userguide/inventories.html).
+* Click the `Global edge firewalls` inventory and note it uses a `Smart host filter` to populate firewall hosts from Dublin and Johannesburg for this inventory. ℹ️ For more information about `Smart host filters`, please visit the [official documentation](https://docs.ansible.com/automation-controller/latest/html/userguide/inventories.html).

 <a href="#global-edge-firewalls">